 Most of the time, legislators impose harsh punishment on criminals who invade other people’s homes, as opposed to other buildings.
 Lawmakers place a premium on the physical integrity and privacy of people in their homes.
 In addition, to the extent that heavy sentences deter criminal conduct, the penalties are intended to prevent violence, because a person who comes across an intruder in the home may well respond with force and ask questions later.

 A person commits the crime of burglary by entering a building without permission, with the intent to commit a crime, often theft, inside the building.
 Historically, burglary was restricted to “breaking and entering” (using force to enter) someone else’s home at night, but most states have done away with these requirements.
 Today, a person can commit burglary against a store, a house, or a school.
 In a sense, a home invasion burglary is a partial throw back to the original definition of a burglary.
-For more information on burglary, see Burglary: Penalties and Sentencing, Differences Between Theft, Burglary and Robbery, and Juvenile Theft and Burglary Laws.
+For more information on burglary, see Differences Between Theft, Burglary and Robbery, and Juvenile Theft and Burglary Laws.

 The crime of a home invasion burglary is complete as soon as the defendant enters, even if the intended theft or felony never occurs.
 For example, suppose a burglar breaks a window and enters a home, intending to steal a television.
 Once inside, the burglar is scared off after the alarm sounds.
 The defendant can still be convicted of burglary and attempted theft.